-Director of Campus Ministry – Mr. Andy Shannon is now in his 6th year at Clearwater Central Catholic High School where he serves as the Director of Campus Ministry.
+Director of Campus Ministry – Mr. Andy Shannon is now in his 7th year at Clearwater Central Catholic High School where he serves as the Director of Campus Ministry.
 Mr. Shannon is a native Floridian and a local product of our Diocesan schools.
-He has been in the ministry of Catholic education for over 28 years and earned both his undergraduate and graduate degrees from the University of Notre Dame.
+He has been in the ministry of Catholic education for over 29 years and earned both his undergraduate and graduate degrees from the University of Notre Dame.
 In the summer of 2017, Mr. Shannon was selected as one of twenty Catholic educators nationally to participate in the Anti-Defamation League’s Bearing Witness Advanced Program where he traveled to Israel for ten days.
-Mr. Shannon is married to his wife, Erika for 20 years and has two children, Sean (17) and Carmen (13).
-Mr. Shannon is a long time parishioner at Saint Matthew’s Catholic Church in Largo.
+Mr. Shannon is married to his wife, Erika for 21 years and has two children, Sean (18) and Carmen (14).
+Mr. Shannon is a parishioner at the Cathedral of Saint Jude, the Apostle in Saint Petersburg.

 Under the supervision of the Dean for Personal Growth, the Director of Campus Ministry helps create an environment at CCC which encourages and guides all members of our community to contribute to the Catholic identity of our campus.
 Drawing from the resources of our connection to the Diocese of St. Petersburg and the Sisters of Notre Dame (Chardon), the Director of Campus Ministry collaborates with the administration, faculty, staff, parents and especially, students to develop a campus rich in the school’s charism and connected to local church life.
 All of these efforts are directed to and from Jesus Christ and are supported and reinforced by Sacred Scripture and the Sacramental Life of the Catholic Church.